 - The patient has specific medical conditions that may affect their ability to fight infection

 The most commonly prescribed antibiotics for dental infections in the UK include amoxicillin and metronidazole.
-Self-prescribing antibiotics or using leftover medication from previous prescriptions is strongly discouraged.
+A dentist will choose the appropriate antibiotic based on the type of infection, patient history, and any allergies.

 Risks of Relying on Antibiotics Instead of Dental Treatment